sf-wdi-31/schedule/week-7-training.md

 ### Tuesday

+1. Read through the [test code from this afternoon's go fish training](https://github.com/sf-wdi-31/go-fish-card-game).
+Using that example,  some [documentation for the basic structure of an rspec test](https://www.relishapp.com/rspec/rspec-core/v/3-5/docs/example-groups/basic-structure-describe-it), and the structure of [expectations](http://www.relishapp.com/rspec/rspec-expectations/docs), come up with explanations for the following Rspec methods:  `describe`, `context`, `it`, `expect`.

 1. Tomorrow we begin using Ruby on Rails, a Ruby framework that will help us develop web applications!
 First, check out [the Rails home page](http://guides.rubyonrails.org/getting_started.html).
 Spend 2 minutes clicking through the links in the nav bar and seeing where each goes.

 1. As a new Rails developer, you'll spend a lot of time with the [Rails **API** documentation](http://api.rubyonrails.org/).
 Read the "Welcome to Rails" section of the documentation home page.
 (Hold off on Getting Started, we'll do that next!)
 Pay special attention to the following question: